-Last week we interviewed Australian archaeologist Dr Damian Evans about the 2015 Cambodian lidar survey of remote temple sites scattered across the country.
-In this fascinating video he describes the gamechanging research and reveals the exciting findings that have rocked the archaeology world and rewritten history.
+Last week we interviewed Australian archaeologist Dr Damian Evans on the 2015 Cambodian lidar survey of remote temple sites scattered across the country.
+In this fascinating video he describes the game-changing work and reveals the exciting findings that have rocked the archaeology world and rewritten history.

 Archaeologist Dr Damian Evans on the 2015 Cambodian Lidar Survey of Remote Temple Sites

 We recently interviewed Cambodia-based archaeologist Dr Damian Evans on the 2015 Cambodian Lidar survey of more far-flung temple cities scattered across northern Cambodia.
 After we couldn’t secure permission in time to shoot the video out at the temples at Angkor Archaeological Park, and meet our deadline, we interviewed Damian Evans at bustling Wat Enkosei in Siem Reap instead.

 We originally shot the interview to accompany our Guardian story.
 But just a small fraction of the footage, images and graphics we gave the Guardian were used in their video on the new discoveries.
 Rather than see the archaeologist’s fascinating explanations end up on the cutting room floor, we thought we’d share the out-takes here.

 We interviewed Damian Evans in the leafy grounds of the Buddhist monastery and pagoda of Wat Enkosei in Siem Reap, home to a school, cemetery, and the ruins of the 10th century Hindu temple, Prasat Preah Enkosei.

 Built by a high-ranking Brahmin dignitary, married to the daughter of King Rajendravarman II, who ruled from 944-968, Prasat Preah Enkosei was constructed around the same time as Banteay Srei.
 Only two sandstone sanctuaries remain at the site.